AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Live-to-VOD/Overview.md

 3. Activate ApsaraVideo Live.
-For more information, see [Activate ApsaraVideo Live]().
+For more information, see [Activate ApsaraVideo LiveActivate](/intl.en-US/Pricing/Billing-related operations/Activate ApsaraVideo Live and purchase resource plans.md).

 4. On the [Domain Management](https://live.console.aliyun.com//domain/list#/domain/list) page of the ApsaraVideo Live console, specify the live-to-VOD configuration.
 Select the template that you created earlier as the recording and transcoding template, as shown in the following figure.
-For more information, see [Store live recordings in VOD]().
+For more information, see [Store live recordings in ApsaraVideo VOD](/intl.en-US/Console Guide/Domain Names/Recording management/Store live recordings in ApsaraVideo VOD.md).

    You can also add recording configurations by calling the AddLiveRecordVodConfig operation.
-For more information, see [AddLiveRecordVodConfig]().
+For more information, see [AddLiveRecordVodConfig](/intl.en-US/API Reference/Store live recordings to ApsaraVideo VOD/AddLiveRecordVodConfig.md).
    **Note**

-   For more information about transcoding templates and production templates in the live-to-VOD configuration, see [FAQ about Live to VOD](/intl.en-US/Developer Guide/Live-to-VOD/Live-to-VOD configuration.md).
+   For more information about transcoding templates and production templates in the live-to-VOD configuration, see [FAQ about Live to VOD](/intl.en-US/Developer Guide/Live-to-VOD/FAQ about Live to VOD.md).

 5. After the preceding preparations, you can start to use the Live to VOD feature.